 Whether you are a competitive golfer or a weekend enthusiast, Butter Brook Golf Club is the area’s finest new championship semi-private golf course.
 We are committed to providing you with exceptional service as well as an exceptional golf experience.

-The course was created on over 210 acres of serene rolling hills, tall pine trees, beautiful ponds and the babbling Butter Brook which flows directly down the middle of the property.
+The course was created on over 210 acres of serene rolling hills, tall pine, beautiful ponds and the babbling Butter Brook which flows directly down the middle of the property.
 It is conveniently located at the junction of Route 225 and Route 27 on the Westford, Carlisle and Acton town lines.

 The existing rolls and hollows define the strategy for many of the golf holes.
-On the sixth hole for example, if a player is able to carry two left fairway bunkers that sit into an existing hillock, the backside slope will kick the ball further towards the green and reward players with the best approach angle.
+On the 6th hole for example, if a player is able to carry two left fairway bunkers that sit into an existing hillock, the backside slope will kick the ball further towards the green and reward players with the best approach angle.

 There are four sets of tee markers per hole and great variation in green design.
 The greens have gentle rolls and changes in slope, to place a premium on putting.
 The bunkers, randomly spread through out the course define shot angles and entice aggressive play.